-In the next section we illustrate the idea of communityware with two examples: one based on the idea of collaboration transparency, and one using groupware that is fully collaboration-aware.
-These examples are not intended to demonstrate complete communityware systems, but are presented to show how the concept can be implemented in two fairly different ways.
+In this section we illustrate the idea of community-based groupware with three examples: one based on the idea of collaboration transparency, one using groupware that is fully collaboration-aware, and a third that combines these two concepts.
+These examples are not intended to demonstrate complete CBG systems, but are presented to show how the concept can be implemented in three fairly different ways.

-Example 1: Multi-VNC
+5.1 Example 1: Multi-VNC

-Our first prototype of a communityware system used UltraVNC, an open-source screen-sharing application (ultravnc.sourceforge.net).
+Our first prototype of a CBG system used UltraVNC, an open-source screen-sharing application [ultravnc.sourceforge.net].
 Each person in a group of six people in our lab ran a VNC server and five separate instances of the client, with remote screens scaled to 1/8 size (see Figure 1).
 This arrangement of windows was put on a second monitor on each person's computer; the person's normal work was carried out on the primary monitor (and this was the screen that was distributed to the group).
-This prototype did not require any additional coding besides what was already available in the software; only the organization of the system was novel, since VNC is normally used for one-to-one sharing rather than for overviews of several collaborators' screens.
+This prototype did not require any additional coding besides what was already available in the software; only the organization of the system was novel, since VNC is normally used for oneto-one sharing rather than for overviews of several collaborators' screens.
 Verbal communication was through VNC's own point-to-point messaging system.